waigel/uicc-api/README.md

 # Fetch new versions

-You can autmatically fetch all uicc-api versions from the ETSI website:
+You can automatically fetch all uicc-api versions from the ETSI website:

 ```bash
 ./download.sh